 5. Dried rosemary – 1 teaspoon

 6. Dried thyme – 1 teaspoon

 Sprinkle the spice mix over the meat, making sure to cover as much of the meat as possible.

 Next step is to add the salt.
 I used Kalahari desert salt, its less harsh than standard salt.
 Try avoid using table salt, rather go for sea salt or rock salts.
 I added about a handful of salt to the meat.

-Once all your meat is covered, cover the dish and place the meat in the fridge for 3 hours.
+Once all your meat is covered, cover the dish and place the meat in the fridge for a minimum of 3 hours (if you’re patient, then overnight is even better).
 This is to help the spice and herbs infuse into the meat and it also allows the meat a chance to rest and absorb the flavours from the herbs and salt.
 Don’t rush this stage.
 You’ll have a bland and tasteless biltong if you do.

 This is where you can choose how you dry your meat.
 I used the dehydrator but you can dry it with whichever technique you think will work best for you.
 Hook the meat from its thinnest side.
 Hang the meat up but not too closely together, the should be enough of a gap between the meat to allow for air flow and circulation and even drying.